silas/node-consul/README.md

 <a name="callback"/>
 ### Callback

-All callbacks having the following signature `function(err, data, res)`.
+All callbacks have the following signature `function(err, data, res)`.

  * err (Error, optional): set if there was an error, otherwise falsy
  * data (Object, optional): response data if any, otherwise `undefined`